FAMILY MEDICATION TRACKER

 Step 3: Invite family members (1 minute)

-Step 4: Create dependent profiles (optional)
+Step 4: Create care recipient profiles (optional)

 Step 5: Enable reminders (optional)

-What You Get with a Shared Cabinet
+What You Get with a Shared Home Medicine Cabinet

 • Expiry alerts — colour-coded indicators show which medicines expire within 30, 60, 90, or 180 days.
-Email notifications go out before medicines go out of date.

 • PDF report — generate a clean medicine list to share with a doctor during a visit.